NUDelta/ce-platform/CE_TRICKS.md

 - `participateTemplate` and `resultsTemplate`: which template is used to render the experience, make sure to match the template name exactly
 - `contributionTypes.needName`: used for callback triggers
-- `contributionTypes.situation.number`: honestly idk
+- `contributionTypes.situation.number`: number of participants needed to be in the situation at the same time. in asynchronous experiences, this will be 1. if you need two people in real time participating, it will be 2
 - `contributionTypes.situation.toPass`: anything you might want to pass into the participation template; helpful if you're recycling templates for different experiences
-- `contributionTypes.numberNeeded`: number of submissions that need to be completed to trigger this contribution being completed
+- `contributionTypes.numberNeeded`: number of submissions that need to be completed to trigger this contribution being completed (maybe should be replaced with `numberNeededToComplete`)
+- `contributionTypes.numberAllowedToParticipateAtSameTime`: upper limit to how many people can participate at the same time-- different from `number` because some experiences are dependent on past contributions (see half half) while others can have as many people contributing as possible
 - `contributionTypes.notificationDelay`: how long the user needs to be in a situation before they receive a notification to contribute to this need

+2. I still don't understand how to create an experience...

-2. Why can't I import a method in my testing constants file???
+3. Why can't I import a method in my testing constants file???

 If you are trying to use the imported method in the callback, the callbacks are actually executed using the `imports/api/OCEManager/progressor.js` file, and so you actually have to import the method into that file.
 See `import {notify} from "../OpportunisticCoordinator/server/noticationMethods";` and how `notify` is used in most of the experience callbacks.